bioinfo-pf-curie/raw-qc/doc/installation.md

 # Introduction

 This pipeline assess your [FastQ](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with Fastqc before and after trimming.
-The triming is done with a wrapper of [Atropos](https://atropos.readthedocs.io/en/latest/) called [Autotropos](https://atropos.readthedocs.io/en/latest/).
-The wrapper detect and remove automatically 3'-end adapters.
+The triming is done with [Atropos](https://atropos.readthedocs.io/en/latest/) that detects and removes automatically 3'-end adapters.
 Results are reported in a HTML report using [MultiQC](http://multiqc.info/).

 # Installing Raw-QC